Welcome to the Cyrodiil Beginner Guide!

 You can also receive an Arena Gladiator’s Proof from Conquest Missions.
 Along with the Arena Gladiator items that can be purchased from War Researchers, you can create various Arena Gladiator Runeboxes.
 These can either hold an Emote, a Helm, a Costume or a Pet.
 You can only earn one Arena Gladiator’s Proof per day per account.

 At the end of a campaign you can receive a reward depending on the AP you have earned.
-You must be under the top 10% players of Cyrodiil to receive a reward, starting as low as 1500 gold and 5 Epic items in the 7 Day campaign, up to 19500 gold and 5 Epic items in the 30 Day campaign.
+You must be under the top 10% players of Cyrodiil to receive a reward up to 19500 gold and 5 Epic items in the 30 Day campaign.
 Additionally, you will receive a Transmutation Geode that you can shatter into 50 Transmutation Crystals for reaching the minimum of Tier 1 in the 30 Day campaign.
 You need to reach a minimum of 25,000 AP in order to receive this reward.

 Just like you progress in the game through EXP, you can progress in your Alliance Rank by gaining AP.
 You simultaneously level your Alliance War skill line up to Rank 10 and then progress further in your Alliance Rank.

 Per rank you gain a skill point, you will receive a new rank icon, unlock new achievements, dyes and titles, get siege weapons and unlock new housing items.